- Trip Photos

 - The Magic of Loreto

-I say “mostly” silent because we will have an hour or so of sharing and dharma discussion in the evening, and there is a certain amount of logistical communication that will be required throughout the day.
+We call the trip “mostly” silent because each day will include an hour or so of sharing and dharma discussion in the evening, and there is a certain amount of logistical communication that will be required throughout the day.
 Speaking for safety is, of course, always allowed!
-However, the silence of experience is an important part of it, and participants should be willing and able to leave behind social talk for the week.
+However, the experience of silence is an important part of this retreat, and participants should be willing and able to leave behind social talk for the week.

-Silence in nature can be particularly powerful because nature speaks – but not with words – and when we quiet our conceptual mind, we can open ourselves up to the lessons of nature: time and space and our place in it.
+Silence in nature is particularly powerful because nature speaks—although not with words—and when we quiet our conceptual minds, we can open ourselves up to the lessons of nature: time and space and our place in it.
 Nature is also stunningly beautiful and powerful.
 It inspires awe and humility.
 It reminds us of the preciousness and fragility of our lives.
 It shows us very clearly our attachments and aversions.
 More practically, being outdoors in a group of people provides ample opportunities to practice the six perfections (generosity, ethical discipline, patience, joyful perseverance, concentration, and wisdom).

 A bit about who I am and my place in this.
 I have had a personal practice for fifteen years or so.
-I was exposed to wilderness dharma as a more formal practice while in Boulder, Colorado, attending and assisting vipassana wilderness experiences led by Johann Robbins.
-I went on a 10-day silent canoe retreat through the canyons of Utah that was a truly beautiful spiritual experience.
+I was exposed to wilderness dharma as a formal practice while in Boulder, Colorado, attending and assisting vipassana wilderness experiences led by Johann Robbins.
+In 2015, I attended a 10-day silent canoe retreat through the canyons of Utah.
 This experience was the inspiration for me to provide something similar for other people as part of my desire for service.

-Last year I decided to devote myself to my practice in a new way, and moved from Alaska to Portland, Oregon, to attend Maitripa College.
-Maitripa is a Mahayana Tibetan Buddhist school that benefits from a traditional Tibetan Buddhist lineage and the openness that comes from a more Western placement.
-The three core values of Maitripa are scholarship, service, and meditation, values that resonate deeply with me.
+Last year I decided to devote myself to my practice in a new way and moved from Alaska to Portland, Oregon, to attend Maitripa College.
+Maitripa College is a Mahayana Tibetan Buddhist school that benefits from a traditional Tibetan Buddhist lineage and the spirit of inquiry that arises from its Western roots.
+The three core values of Maitripa are scholarship, meditation, and service, values that resonate deeply with me.

-On this retreat I will be acting as a guide and facilitator, not a dharma teacher.
-As stated, this trip is intended to be peer-led.
-This means that we should all bring readings that we find meaningful and are excited to share with the group.
-We should also come ready to listen and open our hearts to each other.
-I will come well-armed with readings from my school over the last year, and will put together a suggested thematic structure for the retreat, but this will be a tool only for the experience.
+On this retreat I will be acting as a guide and facilitator.
+To facilitate the peer-led aspect of this trip, please bring readings that you find meaningful and are excited to share with the group.
+Please also come ready to listen and open your hearts to each other.
+I will also come well-armed with readings and will put together a suggested thematic structure for the retreat, but this will serve only as a tool for the experience.
 I’m excited to practice in beautiful Baja with you and share our path for a week!

 Come be quiet in nature and let it fill you.
 Carry Baja home with you, as peace and inspiration for life.